JimRoskind/NeuroskyHacking/README.md

 # Neurosky Hacking Star Wars Force Trainer
-Arduino code for processing data from Neurosky devices, such as Star Wars Force Trainer.
+Cooperative multitasking code for Arduino processing of high-speed serial data from Neurosky devices, such as Star Wars Force Trainer, using Arduino Uno.

 Written by Brianna Roskind and Jim Roskind

 Transforms the "toy" headset into an EEG display that can